-- 1. All market goats must be owned by the exhibitor and must be ear tagged with an official state ear tag obtained from the office of State Show Manager on or before August 1, 2023.
-If a market goat loses an ear tag, the County Agent or Agriculture Teacher must notify the office of State Show Manager no later than seven days after the ear tag is lost. - 2.
-Entries must be made online by the County Agent for 4-H entries or by the Agriculture Teacher for FFA entries by August 1, 2023.
-An entry form signed by the parent, agent/teacher and the exhibitor must be mailed with the correct entry fees by August 8, 2023 for the entry to be complete.
-All entries from a county or chapter must be mailed together with one check for all of the entries from that county or chapter.
-No individual checks will be accepted.
-No exceptions. - 3.
-Each exhibitor may enter a maximum of five (5) market goats, regardless of sex.
-Exhibitors will be allowed to show a maximum of three (3) market goats regardless of sex.
-Entry fees are \$30 per market goat for the first 3 market goats entered and \$35 for the 4th and 5th market goat entered.
-An exhibitor can bring no more than three (3) market goats to the Georgia Junior National Market Goat Show. - 4.
-All market goats-does and wethers-must have a scrapie tag. - 5.
+- Does WILL NOT be allowed to show in both the State 4-H and FFA Market Goat show and the GNF Junior Wether Dam Breeding Doe Show. - 7.
 Exhibitors are eligible from the state of Georgia only.
-Classes are open only to 4-H and FFA members through the 12th grade in school (plus pre-club age children in grades 1-4).
-Animals entered in the GNF Breeding Doe Show or the GNF Dairy Goat Show are not eligible to show in the Junior Market Goat Show.
-This show is open to any breed or crossbred wether or doe. - 6.
+Classes are open only to 4-H and FFA members through the 12th gradein school (plus pre-club age children in grades 1-4).
+Animals entered in the GNF Breeding Doe Show or the GNF Dairy GoatShow are not eligible to show in the Junior Market Goat Show.
+This show is open to any breed or crossbred wether or doe. - 8.
 Market goats will be weighed by show officials.
 Market goats will be divided into wethers and does and shown by weight with number of market goats per class based on number of entries and at the discretion of show management.
-Market goats must weigh a minimum of 40 lbs.
+Market goatsmust weigh a minimum of 40 lbs.
 Animals not making minimum weight will be sifted from the show and returned to the exhibitor.
-No entry fee refunds will be given for market goats that are sifted from the show. - 7.
+No entry fee refunds will be given for market goats that are sifted from the show. - 9.
 Market goats must have an official health certificate (health paper), according to State Department of Agriculture Health Regulations on pages 7-10.
-It is important that this requirement be met; without health papers, market goats will not be unloaded. - 8.
+It is important that this requirement be met; without health papers, market goats will not be unloaded. - 10.
 Market goats must be housed in the barn from check-in to completion of showing.
-Housing in trailers is not allowed. - 9.
+Housing in trailers is not allowed. - 11.
 All market goats must be dehorned or have horns tipped.
 Horns not tipped at time of weigh-in will be tipped by a show official.
-It is recommended that market goats be disbudded early in life for exhibitor safety reasons. - 10.
-No washing or grooming of market goats allowed outside the barn. - 11.
-No farm or association names or logos other than 4-H & FFA will be allowed on clothing in the show ring. - 12.
-Use of muzzles is optional on market goats. - 13.
-Only show officials and exhibitors are allowed in the show ring. - 14.
+It is recommended that market goats be disbudded early in life for exhibitor safety reasons. - 12.
+No washing or grooming of market goats allowed outside the barn. - 13.
+No farm or association names or logos other than 4-H & FFA will be allowed on clothing in the show ring. - 14.
+Use of muzzles is optional on market goats. - 15.
+Only show officials and exhibitors are allowed in the show ring. - 16.
 All first and second place class winning entries must compete for Division and Championship Drive competition or all prize money and all awards will be forfeited for that respective entry.
-There will be a selection of the top five (5) for market wethers and market does. - 15.
+There will be a selection of the top five (5) for market wethersand market does. - 17.
 A Grand and Reserve Champion Market Doe and a Grand and Reserve Champion Market Wether will be selected.
-There will be a selection of the Top Five (5) Market Wethers and Top Five (5) Market Does.
+There willbe a selection of the Top Five (5) Market Wethers and Top Five (5) Market Does.
 The top five (5) will be selected from the division champions and reserves.
-The selection of the Overall Top 5 may be made by selecting three (3) from each class and three (3) from each division to move on to the next level of recognition. - 16.
-Georgia Club Goat Producers Association will implement a selection of the GCGPA Goats before the selection of the Champion and Reserve in each division and the Overall Top 5 Market Goats.
+The selection of the Overall Top 5 may be made by selecting three (3) from each class and three (3) from each division to move on to the next level of recognition.